 - Film Editing by Monte Hellman, Peter Bogdanovich (uncredited)

 At the beginning of the whole biker film craze, Director Roger Corman made one of the biggest hits with The Wild Angels.
-Actor Peter Fonda had previously been in more light hearted films like "Tammy and the Doctor" in which he played a clean cut guy.
+The star of the film, Peter Fonda had previously been in more light hearted fare like "Tammy and the Doctor" in which he played a clean cut guy.
 With The Wild Angels, Fonda took a new path in his career and began playing more rebellious characters.

-Blues stops to pick up his friend "The Loser" (Bruce Dern) at his job.
-When one of The Loser's co-workers notices Blues wearing a Nazi style Iron Cross necklace, he gives him static, but Blues and the Loser don't take his bull and slap him around.
-The Loser then gets fired because of this and he leaves the job site after tossing his helmet at the boss.
+Blues stops to pick up his best friend "The Loser" (Bruce Dern) at his job.
+When one of The Loser's co-workers notices Blues wearing a Nazi style Iron Cross necklace, he gives him static, but Blues and the Loser don't take his bull and slap him around a bit.
+The Loser then gets fired because of this outburst and he leaves the job site after tossing his helmet at the boss.

-Blues and The Loser head back to his house where The Loser's old lady Gaysh (Dern's real life wife Diane Ladd) is waiting.
-The next thing Loser and Blues plan to do is get The Loser's stolen bike back from some mexicans who have it up in San Pedro.
-The entire biker gang including Pigmy (Bonnie and Clyde's Michael J. Pollard) heads up to the spot and when they find the bike, a fight soon breaks out between The Angels and the mexicans after Blues comically refers to them as "Taco benders".
-Pretty soon the cops show up and the gang take off, but The Loser steals one of the cop's bikes and takes off in the opposite direction of the gang.
-After a chase through the mountainous roads, The Loser is shot in the back by another cop and arrested.
-Hes then sent to a hospital back in LA.
+The two head back to The Loser's house where Gaysh (Dern's real life wife Diane Ladd) his old lady is waiting.
+The next thing they plan to do is get The Loser's stolen bike back from some mexicans who have it up in San Pedro.
+The entire biker gang including Pigmy (Bonnie and Clyde's Michael J. Pollard) head up to the spot and when they find the bike, a fight breaks out between The Angels and the mexicans after Blues comically refers to them as "Taco benders".
+Pretty soon the cops show up and the gang take off.
+The Loser steals one of the cop's bikes and takes off in the opposite direction of the gang.
+After a chase through the mountainous roads, The Loser is shot in the back by the fuzz and arrested.
+He's then sent to a hospital back in LA.

-The gang decide to break The Loser out, so they send Blues' sexy main squeeze Mike (Nancy Sinatra) in undercover as the Loser's sister and she then opens a sliding glass door to the hospital room.
+Blues and the gang decide to break The Loser out, so they send Blues' sexy main squeeze Mike (Nancy Sinatra) in undercover as the Loser's sister and she opens a sliding glass door to the hospital room.
 The gang infiltrate and take The Loser out, not before one of the gang attacks a black female nurse, practically raping her.

-The Loser is back safe but at the gangs hangout but he soon dies from complications from his wound.
-The gang now sad, distraught and angry decide to bring The Loser to his hometown to be buried.
+The Loser is brought back to the club's secret hangout but soon dies because of his untreated bullet wound.
+The gang now sad, distraught and angry decide to bring The Loser to his hometown to be buried as a tribute.
 My favorite scene in the entire film takes place in the church where the gang are listening to the preacher talk.
 Blues stands up and gives his own speech on freedom and oppression from "The Man".
 Its a classic monologue.
 Afterwards, the gang beat up the preacher and have one last wild party in The Loser's honor.